veronicadeleonh/veronicadeleonh.github.io/content/projects/skoove/index.md

   <img src="images/skoove-navigation.png" alt="Before-and-after comparison of the website navigation showing the new Pricing entry">
 </a>

-<p class="photo-footnote">Before-and-after view of the website navigation showing the introduction of the Pricing entry.</p>
+<p class="photo-footnote">Adding Pricing to the main navigation made subscription information easier to discover before sign-up.</p>

 Sometimes the challenge is not designing a new feature.
 It's making an existing experience easier to find, understand and trust.